“…and this is all the plastic shit I found in my house” Image: Plastic Planet Documentary (2009)

 In 2015 I visited a landfill in India.
-Wading between huge piles of rubbish with protection covers wrapped around my shoes, I felt dizzy and nauseous.
+Wading between huge piles of plastic with protection covers wrapped around my shoes, I felt dizzy and nauseous.
 The next day I got really sick.
 I was wondering how the workers there could be exposed to the pollutants all day without protection?
-How could we make these huge piles of rubbish smaller and make the waste less toxic?
-Here are 15 easy ways you can change the world by reducing your plastic consumption now:
+How could we make these huge piles of plastic smaller and the waste less toxic?
+Here are 15 easy ways you can change the world by reducing your plastic consumption now.

 1. Reusable Bags vs. Plastic Bags

 Fact: A single plastic bag takes up to 1,000 years to decompose.

 Solution: Always carry a reusable cloth bag with you when shopping and say no to plastic bags offered at the checkout.

 2. Reusable Bottles vs. Plastic Bottles

 Fact: Every minute 1 million plastic bottles are sold worldwide.
 Pretty much all of them end up in landfills and stay there for the next 1000 years.
 They do not only harm our planet but also contain questionable substances that over time can be absorbed in the drink itself.
 That ain’t healthy!

 Solution: By making a reusable water bottle your new partner in crime, you save time, money, and the environment, win-win!